 A theatrical project directed by Marco Canale, a theater and a film director from Argentina.
 He will conduct some research in Tokyo and build up this play based on interviews with elderly people living there, focusing on their memories and experiences as well as the history which ties them to Tokyo.
 The project will be developed centering on the theatrical performance which will be performed by local seniors, and complemented with short videos and a documentary movie to spotlight Tokyo from various angles and allow audiences to imagine its future.
-In addition, a workshop (introduction to the project & experiencing drama) for senior citizens living in Tokyo will be held by Marco Canale in September 2019.

 Other of his works, created in different countries and contexts, have been presented in venues as the Edinburgh Festival (United Kingdom), Haus der Kulturen der Welt (Berlin), Theatre Row (New York), Young Vic Theatre (London), BAD (Bilbao), Casa de América (Madrid) and Cervantes Theater (Buenos Aires).